huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 risks while enjoying the performance benefits of 0-RTT data, with the restriction specified in {{connection-resume-and-0-rtt}}.

-Clients SHOULD use resumption tickets only once, to reduce risks of tracking by third parties.
+Clients SHOULD use resumption tickets only once, as specified in Appendix C.4 to {{?RFC8446}}.
-Clients SHOULD NOT use session resumption if their IP address or location has changed, to reduce risk of tracking by the servers.

 Clients could receive address validation tokens from the server using the NEW TOKEN mechanism; see section 8 of {{!RFC9000}}.
 The associated tracking risks are mentioned in {{privacy-issues-with-new-tokens}}.
-Clients SHOULD only use the NEW TOKEN mechanism when they are also using session resumption, thus avoiding additional tracking risks.
+Clients SHOULD only use the address validation tokens when they are also using session resumption, thus avoiding additional tracking risks.

+Servers SHOULD issue session resumption tickets with a sufficiently long life time (e.g., 6 hours), so that clients are not tempted to either keep connection alive or frequently poll the server to renew session resumption tickets.
 Servers SHOULD implement the anti-replay mechanisms specified in section 8 of
 {{?RFC8446}}.
-Servers that can enforce single use of resumption tickets for 0-RTT per section 8.1 of {{?RFC8446}} SHOULD do so, as this is consistent with the above recommendation that clients use resumption tickets only once.
-All servers MUST use the Freshness Checks defined in section 8.2 of {{?RFC8446}} to assess the delay between creation of the Client Hello at the client and the arrival at the server, and disable 0-RTT if that delay is larger than a threshold of at most 30 seconds.

-Servers SHOULD issue session resumption tickets as soon as possible after the handshake is confirmed, to maximize chances that the client can use resumption and 0-RTT if a session breaks.
-Session resumption tickets SHOULD have a sufficient long life time (e.g., 6 hours), so that clients are not tempted to either keep connection alive or frequently poll the server to renew session resumption tickets.

 ## Processing Queries in Parallel